 All adopted puppies MUST be spayed/neutered before the age of nine months.
 Confirmation that this has been done is mandatory for finalizing of the adoption.
 If adopting a puppy, the cost of the operation is at the expense of the new owner.

-Dogs are vaccinated for rabies, parvo, distemper and leptospirosis.
-Dogs from the Middle East are not given the Bordetella vaccination as kennel cough hasn’t been a problem there and as a result the Bordetella vaccine is not readily available.
+Most dogs are vaccinated for rabies, parvo, distemper and leptospirosis.
+Dogs from countries where kennel cough has not been a problem or the Bordetella vaccine is not readily available, such as in Iran and the Dominican Republic, do not receive it.

 Understanding that most dogs are not coming from a country that has the same standards of living for dogs as in Canada is important.
 Many dogs are living in a shelter and under less than ideal conditions.